Scalr/terraform-provider-scalr/README.md

 $ make test
 ```
 #### Acceptance tests
 You will need to set up the environment variables for your Scalr installation.
-For example:
+For example
 ```sh
 export SCALR_HOSTNAME=abcdef.scalr.com
 export SCALR_TOKEN=.....